Jabher/agregate/README.md

 #### Enviroment and preparations
 Agregate's only back-end for now is [neo4j](http://neo4j.com) (v2 and v3 beta are supported) for now.
 You can [install](http://neo4j.com/docs/stable/server-installation.html) it or [request a free SaaS sandbox trial](http://neo4j.com/sandbox/).

 [This](https://github.com/Jabher/agregate/blob/master/.babelrc) (es6, es2015, plus decorators, static class properties and bind operator) babel preset is recommended to be used for the best experience.
-However, library is shipped with compiled to ES5 files by default.
+However, library is shipped with compiled to ES5 files by default. *Note: bind instance property expressions work only in babel 6.5+ plugins, older versions will throw an error due to already removed bug in babel*

 #### Familiar JS experience
 So, you need User class reflecting DB "table".
 You simply write